ussjoin/vota_fetcher/README.md

 > N7UVH counts for 30 points through 2024-01-01 00:00:00.

-...what gives? _I have no idea._ I looked through the QRZ pages for many of the **65** people that have this status in the DB and couldn't find any commonalities.
+...what gives? _I have no idea._ I looked through the QRZ pages for many of the **65** people that have this status in the DB and couldn't find any commonalities or mentions of why they had a special number of points.
+(In fact, some of them mention "lesser" roles (that is, roles worth fewer points in VOTA) that are "covered" by their higher point total, just as my (K3QB) Volunteer Examiner (5 points) role is "covered" by my Volunteer Counsel (15 points) role.
+VOTA did not allow people with multiple roles to score as the total of their roles, only as the highest-value single role.)
 I should just email them and ask them who they are. :-)

 ## LICENSE